The Numbers

 A relative decision.

-A decision between Formance or sticks for your building envelope is a relative one.
-You need an envelope on your building so it’s just a question of what it’s made from.
-Think about other decisions you need to make, for example, cladding type, window types, bathroom spec, kitchen spec.
-In each decision, you have many choices.
-A high spec kitchen vs a low spec kitchen could be a $40,000 difference.
-Likewise, there could $40,000 between the mostly costly cladding vs the cheapest option.
-You get the idea.
-It is important to note that neither of these two decisions has any impact on your ongoing running costs.
+Choosing between Formance or traditional framing is a relative decision.
+You need an envelope on your building, so it’s just a question of what it’s made from.
+Consider other decisions you need to make, such as cladding type, window types, bathroom spec, and kitchen spec.
+In each case, you have many choices.
+A high-spec kitchen vs. a low-spec kitchen could be a $40,000 difference.
+Similarly, there could be $40,000 between the most expensive cladding and the cheapest option.
+However, neither of these decisions impacts your ongoing running costs.

-We think a decision that saves an increasing amount over time for a modest investment upfront is a no-brainer.
+We believe that a decision that saves an increasing amount over time for a modest upfront investment is a smart choice.

 Most of us need to borrow to afford a large capital item like a house.
 We must service this loan by making regular ongoing payments of principal and interest.

-Let's say a home built with traditional framing takes $300 per month in power to maintain an acceptable living environment.
-If we conservatively estimate power costs in the same home built with Formance to be 50% of this, then we save $150 x 12 = $1800 per year.
-That is money coming in, inbound cashflow.
+Let’s say a home built with traditional framing takes $300 per month in power to maintain an acceptable living environment.
+If we conservatively estimate power costs in the same home built with Formance to be 50% of this, then you save $150 x 12 = $1800 per year.
+That’s money coming in – inbound cashflow.

-What we don’t yet know is how much the cashflow difference increases over time as the fibreglass insulation between the frames slumps while the Formance rigid foam insulation maintains its as-built high-performance envelope.
-You can bet the gap widens.
+What we don’t yet know is how much the cashflow difference will increase over time as the fiberglass insulation between the frames slumps while the Formance rigid foam insulation maintains its as-built high-performance envelope.
+But you can bet the gap widens.

 Design plays such an important role.

 Cost gets baked into the design right from the start.
-The more detailed the plans are the less opportunity there is to remove cost if it's going over budget.
-For this reason we highly recommend getting pricing on Concept designs to ensure you stay on budget.
+The more detailed the plans are, the less opportunity there is to remove cost if it's going over budget.
+That’s why we highly recommend getting pricing on Concept designs to ensure you stay on budget.

 Which projects work best?

-So with the higher upfront cost and lower running costs and great comfort what types of projects work best and which ones not so well?
+With the higher upfront cost, lower running costs, and increased comfort, what types of projects work best with Formance?
+And which might not be as suitable?

 Want to discuss your project?
 Get in touch here.